 Blyth AFC, as it is known now, was established in August 2015 owned by chairman and businessman Barry Elliott.
-Having always been his vision to see a football team from his home town play in the Football League Division 2 (as a minimum) he approached two well established clubs in the town, one of which supported the ambition.
+Having always been his vision to see a football team from his home town play in the League Two of the Football League – as a minimum- and he approached two well established clubs in the town, one of which supported the ambition.
 After extensive consultations with the Football Association and legal bodies, Blyth Town FC First Team was formed, before shortening the club name in April 2017 to a simpler Blyth AFC.

 To enable the club to accept its promotion into the EBAC Northern League, chairman Barry Elliott invested up to £500,000 into its shared home ground at Blyth Town Football Club in South Newsham, to help build a new flood-lit training ground, upgrade the pitch and changing rooms (which all teams who play at Blyth Town Football Club share) to Northern League standards as well as providing further improvements to the clubhouse facilities for the local community and visiting teams to enjoy.

 By kicking off the 2016/17 season in EBAC Northern League Division Two, it allowed Blyth AFC to enter the FA Vase competition for the first time – to which they lost in the First Qualifying Round – and play in the 2016-17 Techflow Group Senior Cup semi-finals – a close game, which they lost in extra-time against local rivals Blyth Spartans.

 With added ambition to gain promotion in their first attempt of promotion into EBAC Northern League Division One, the team ended its first season in 8th place in Division Two, an achievement which the chairman and the management feels could not be achieved without the ongoing support and generosity of the supporters and the team’s home venue.